Radiation Therapy for Mesothelioma

 As the name suggests, EBRT is administered through the skin from outside the body.
 Thanks to technological advancements, EBRT is increasingly more effective at targeting tumors.

 Before beginning radiation therapy, doctors must determine precisely where to aim the radiation and how much to administer.
-To do this, they examine the patient closely by imaging the body.
+To do this, they examine the patient closely by performing imaging tests.

 Mesothelioma tumors are often irregularly shaped and form in separate areas, so targeting the cancer can be complicated.

 Intraoperative Radiation Therapy (IORT)

 Intraoperative radiation therapy (IORT) is an EBRT radiation therapy approach used alongside surgery.
 IORT is administered inside the body while the tumor site(s) is directly exposed during surgery.

 By applying radiation therapy directly to the open mesothelioma site, doctors can increase surgical success by preventing mesothelioma cells from spreading.

 The IORT approach also prevents damage to healthy tissues since radiation does not pass through the skin from the outside.

 Only used on early-stage mesothelioma patients, IORT can further increase life expectancy from surgery-based treatment plans.
-Depending on a patient’s exact diagnosis, doctors may recommend the IORT approach with pleural or peritoneal mesothelioma surgeries.
+Depending on a patient’s diagnosis, doctors may recommend the IORT approach with pleural or peritoneal mesothelioma surgeries.

 Doctors may apply brachytherapy in many ways, including:

 - Inserting the radioactive source during surgery

-- Inserting the radioactive source with the use of an imaging scan
+- Inserting the radioactive source through an imaging scan

 - Applying it temporarily after surgery to prevent cancer from spreading

 Brachytherapy is rarely used to treat mesothelioma, but its effectiveness in treating lung cancer gives some doctors hope that it may help in future mesothelioma treatment.